uni-tue-kn/draft-ihle-song-mpls-mna-signaling/draft-ihle-song-mpls-mna-signaling.md

 The Readable Label Depth (RLD) is the number of LSEs an LSR can parse without performance impact{{?I-D.ietf-mpls-mna-fwk}}.
 An LSR is required to search the MPLS stack for Network-Action Substacks (NAS) that have to be processed by this node.
+For that purpose, the network actions must be within the RLD of a node.
 The ingress LER that pushes the network actions MUST ensure that a hop-by-hop-scoped network action is readable at each LSR on the path, i.e., that it is placed within the RLD of each node.
 For this purpose, multiple copies of the hop-by-hop-scoped NAS may be placed in the stack.

 ### Example

 An example for the RLD parameter is given in {{fig-rld_example}}.
-With an RLD of 5, an LSR is capable of reading labels A, B, C, D, and E but not D.
+With an RLD of 5, an LSR is capable of reading labels A, B, C, D, and E but not F.
 An RLD of 8 is required in this example to read the entire MPLS stack.

 ~~~~
 {::include ./drawings/rld_example.txt}
 ~~~~
-{: #fig-rld_example title="Example MPLS stack of 8 MPLS LSE illustrating the concept of RLD."}
+{: #fig-rld_example title="Example MPLS stack of 8 MPLS LSEs illustrating the concept of RLD."}

 ## Maximum NAS Sizes
 This section gives a motivation for signaling maximum NAS sizes and then introduces the Maximum Label Depth (MLD).